Rat: The Pied Piper

 One of the oldest and most historic stories about rats is "The Pied Piper of Hamelin", in which a rat-catcher leads away an infestation with enchanted music.
 The piper is later refused payment, so he in turn leads away the town's children.
 This tale, traced to Germany around the late 13th century, has inspired adaptations in film, theatre, literature, and even opera.
 The subject of much research, some theories have intertwined the tale with events related to the Black Plague, in which black rats played an important role.
-Fictional works based on the tale that focus heavily on the rat aspect include Pratchett's The Amazing Maurice and His Educated Rodents, and Belgian graphic novel Le Bal du Rat Mort (The Ball of the Dead Rat).
+Fictional works based on the tale that focus heavily on the rat aspect include Terry Pratchett's The Amazing Maurice and His Educated Rodents, and Belgian graphic novel Le Bal du Rat Mort (The Ball of the Dead Rat).
 Furthermore, a linguistic phenomenon when a wh-expression drags with it an entire encompassing phrase to the front of the clause has been named pied-piping after "Pied Piper of Hamlin".